cfw-guide/dsi.cfw.guide/_pages/en_US/sd-card-setup.md

    <h2>Linux</h2>
 </noscript>

-## Section I - Determining which slot your SD card is in
+## Section I - Determining which slot your SD card is in and Formatting the card
 1. Make sure your SD card is **not** inserted into your Linux machine
 1. Launch the Linux Terminal
 1. Type `watch "lsblk"`